ni/niveristand-custom-device-handbook/docs/index.md

 ![](images/Picture3.png) This icon denotes a caution, which advises you of precautions to take to avoid injury, data loss, or a system crash.

-bold	Bold text denotes items that you must select or click in the software, such as menu items and dialog box options.
-Bold text also denotes parameter names, controls and indicators on the front panel, dialog boxes, sections of dialog boxes, menu names, and palette names. green	Underlined text in this color denotes a link to a help topic, help file, or Web address. purple	Underlined text in this color denotes a visited link to a help topic, help file, or Web address. italic	Italic text denotes variables, emphasis, cross-references, or an introduction to a key concept.
-Italic text also denotes text that is a placeholder for a word or value that you must supply. monospace	Text in this font denotes text or characters that you should enter from the keyboard, sections of code, programming examples, and syntax examples.
+**bold**	Bold text denotes items that you must select or click in the software, such as menu items and dialog box options.
+Bold text also denotes parameter names, controls and indicators on the front panel, dialog boxes, sections of dialog boxes, menu names, and palette names.

+<span style="color:green">*green*</span>	Underlined text in this color denotes a link to a help topic, help file, or Web address.

+purple	Underlined text in this color denotes a visited link to a help topic, help file, or Web address.

+italic	Italic text denotes variables, emphasis, cross-references, or an introduction to a key concept.
+Italic text also denotes text that is a placeholder for a word or value that you must supply.

+monospace	Text in this font denotes text or characters that you should enter from the keyboard, sections of code, programming examples, and syntax examples.
 This font is also used for the proper names of disk drives, paths, directories, programs, subprograms, subroutines, device names, operations, variables, filenames, and extensions.